 How to Use Search Intent Insights

-When you test this method with the search terms that describe your own business and scroll over the Search Engine Results Page (SERP), you can quickly determine how Google interprets the intent of the searcher.
+When you test this method with the search terms that describe your own business and scroll over the Search Engine Results Page (SERP), you can identify search intent in organic results.

 If most of the top-ranking results are transaction-oriented, such as sales offers and e-commerce pages, perhaps you too need to create a landing page targeting this search term.
 If the SERP is dominated by blog articles, such as “Top 9…. ” and “Best free… “, it might be best to write a similar blog article about your niche market.